 Not Covered: If your veterinarian diagnosed your pet with allergies before taking out a policy, then skin allergies and any associated conditions to these allergies (e.g., ear infections) would be considered pre-existing and not eligible for coverage.

-Covered: However, if your pet developed skin allergies while insured, then all treatment for the allergies and related conditions would be eligible for coverage for as long as the policy remains in force.
+Covered: However, the above example only applies because the allergies were a pre-existing condition before you enrolled in coverage.
+If your pet developed skin allergies while insured, then all treatment for the allergies and related conditions would be eligible for coverage for as long as you keep the policy in force.

 How Do I Know if My Pet Has a Pre-Existing Condition?

 Conditions, symptoms, and causes can be confusing, so it’s important to talk to your veterinarian.
 They can review your pet’s complete medical records, outlining any conditions your pet has experienced to date.
 It’s essential to consider any previous veterinarians or specialists your pet has seen, as those medical records will also help you understand what is pre-existing for your fur baby.
 Even without a diagnosis, a symptom of a condition can still count as a pre-existing condition if known before your pet's insurance policy begins.

 After you’ve spoken with your veterinarian, you can contact a Furkin Care Member to chat through your pet’s unique history and how it might impact coverage.

 Do I Need to Provide Medical Records to a Pet Insurance Company?

 Yes, your pet’s medical records are typically retrieved after you submit your first claim, but you can always send this information proactively beforehand.
 Processing these records is how pet insurance companies know about your pet's past health history.
 At Furkin, we have experienced veterinary specialists that will review your pet's medical records to determine whether your furry family member has any pre-existing conditions and to ensure they receive the best possible coverage.